F5EMEA/oltra/use-cases/two-tier-architectures/edge-security/README.md

 ## Demo
 In the following section we will demontrate how we can implement the above architecture.
 We will be using VirtualServer to publish both NGINX+ IC and Service Type LB for a UDP application (CoreDNS).
-Behind NGINX+ we will be deploying 3 different applications with different WAF/DDoS setting on each:
+Behind NGINX+ we will be deploying 3 different applications all protected with a WAF policy:
-- www.f5demo.local **(WAF only)**
+- www.f5demo.local
-- app1.f5demo.local **(WAF and DDOS)**
+- app1.f5demo.local
-- app2.f5demo.local **(No WAF and No DDoS)**
+- app2.f5demo.local

 ### Step 1.
 Verify NGINX+ and CIS are already running